onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 A pre-authz service can only supply roles it is responsible for.
 If a pre-authz service is responsible for multiple roles, but it wants the same account to be responsible for all the roles, it will need to supply an Authz service per role.

-The eventaul response back from the pre-authz service should resolve to something like this:
+The eventual response back from the pre-authz service should resolve to something like this:
 ```javascript
 {
   f_type: "PollingResponse",